adayoung/sage/html/_sources/windows.txt

 Windows, it will be because someone has contributed pull requests (see :ref:`contributing`) or became a maintainer for it.
 That someone could be you.

-That being said, if you are just determined to run Sage you might have some luck with `Cygwin <http://www.cygwin.com>`_.
+That being said, if you are just determined to run Sage some people have had luck with `Cygwin <http://www.cygwin.com>`_.
 Good luck, and share what you know!